prathyushb22/prathyushb22.github.io/_posts/2024-04-09-ufo-sightings.md

 ---
-layout: post
-title: "Exploring UFO Sightings"
+title: Exploring UFO Sightings
-date: 2024-04-10
-categories: data-visualization
+tags: [UFOs,Discovery]
+style: fill
+color: secondary
+description: This post delves into the intriguing world of Unidentified Flying Object (UFO) sightings, showcasing two distinct visualizations derived from analysis of reported sightings across the globe.
+Our investigation utilizes a comprehensive dataset, revealing patterns and insights into the frequency and nature of these occurrences.
 ---

-This post delves into the intriguing world of Unidentified Flying Object (UFO) sightings, showcasing two distinct visualizations derived from analysis of reported sightings across the globe.
-Our investigation utilizes a comprehensive dataset, revealing patterns and insights into the frequency and nature of these occurrences.

 ### UFO Sightings by Country